MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-legacy.md

 # Get started with Windows LAPS in legacy Microsoft LAPS emulation mode

-You can set up Windows LAPS to honor legacy Microsoft LAPS Group Policy settings, but with some restrictions and limitations.
+You can set up Windows Local Administrator Password Solution (Windows LAPS) to honor legacy Microsoft LAPS Group Policy settings, but with some restrictions and limitations.
 The feature is called *legacy Microsoft LAPS emulation mode*.
 You might use emulation mode if you migrate an existing deployment of legacy Microsoft LAPS to Windows LAPS.

+Like Microsoft LAPS, emulation mode supports storage of passwords in Windows Server Active Directory only in clear-text form.
+To increase security, we recommend that you migrate to using Windows LAPS natively so that you can take advantage of password encryption.

 > [!IMPORTANT]
 > Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
-Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.
+Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small number of Windows Insider users.

-> [!TIP]
-> Like Microsoft LAPS, emulation mode supports storage of passwords in Windows Server Active Directory only in clear-text form.
-To increase security, we recommend that you migrate to using Windows LAPS natively so that you can take advantage of password encryption.

 ## Setup and configuration